9th8/up-to-date-real-world-haskell/18-monad-transformers.md

     into a monad, when you could use a type parameter instead of `String`.

-    *Hint*: If you follow this suggestion, you\'ll probably need to use the `FlexibleInstances` language extension in your definition.
+    *Hint*: If you follow this suggestion, you'll probably need to use the `FlexibleInstances` language extension in your definition.
     ::::